javedahmed08900/n8nProjects./1- RAG AI Agent/RAG  AI Agent Project  Summary.md

 - Data Source: Microsoft 2024 Annual Report (PDF stored on Google Drive)
 - User Interface: WhatsApp (for queries and AI responses)

+**Objective**
+The  primary  objective  of  this  project  is  to  create  an  automated  assistant  capable  of answering  user  queries  based  on  the  content  of  the  Microsoft  2024  Annual  Report, providing detailed and data-backed responses in real time through WhatsApp.

 **Key Features**